Do something amazing

 Get out of your comfort zone, achieve something special - and raise funds along the way.

 Bring members of your club, society or community together in the name of our life-saving cause.

-Collect your old crisp packets for a simple, sustainable way of helping AAKSS and the planet.
+Collect your old crisp packets for a simple, sustainable way of helping KSS and the planet.

 Nominate us before you checkout so we can benefit from the kindness of our retail partners.

 Convert your spare holiday cash into valuable funds for our great cause.
 It all adds up!